Graduate School Advising & Resources

 - James Smith, Program Specialist, Bates Center for Purposeful Work, 207-786-6467 firstname.lastname@example.org

-The Bates Center for Purposeful Work colaborates with Bates students and alumni at all stages of the legal career decision-making process.
-Please explore the links below and if you have questions and would like to schedule an appointment with Anthony McGee, please call at 207-786-6232.
+The Bates Center for Purposeful Work collaborates with Bates students and alumni at all stages of the legal career decision-making process.
+Please explore the links below and if you have questions and would like to schedule an appointment, please call at 207-786-6232.